dursunkatar/dursunkatar/README.md

 # 👋 Hi there

-My name is Dursun Katar, I'm based in Turkey, beautiful city Istanbul.
+My name is Dursun Katar.

 I'm a versatile Software Developer with over 5 years of comprehensive experience, focused on working with challenging projects and learning while working.